avin/fake-api-middleware/README.md

 };
 ```

-Setup middleware for HTTP server with the path to the dummies file (this example uses Connect server, check more setup examples below)
+Set up the middleware for the HTTP server with the path to the file containing the response dummies.
+The following example demonstrates using the Connect server, but please check the setup examples below for more options.

 `./server.js`:
 ```js